naguet2006/cookieclicker/README.md

 3. **automatic stocks**
    - Automatically buys stocks when cheap (< $3) and sells when expensive (> $30)
-   - Toggle button appears to the right of brokers
+   - Toggle button appears to the right of the "hire brokers"

 4. **imperfectCookie.png**
    - Replaces the default cookie with an "imperfect" version found in game files
-   - If this loads, all other scripts are successfully loaded
+   - If this loads, means all other scripts have potentialy loaded

 5. **last upgrades**
    - Displays the last 5 bought upgrades in console